vijay03/cs360v-f20/review-questions.md

-To help you prepare for Midterm 1, here are some questions you should be able to answer.
+To help you review the material we have covered so far, here are some questions you should be able to answer.
 If you are unsure about any of the questions, come talk to me during office hours.